Oracle VMware Licensing in 2024 – We Can Help You Win

 1. Learn from others and build your palisade.
 The most successful companies are those with a well informed and well thought-out plan, who follow through when pressured.
 I can take any position on Oracle VMware licensing, and show how I am right, and how I am wrong.
 The key is execution.
 I can tell you how to birdie a golf hole, but when the pressure is on, can you really do it?
 Or should you have someone with you who has played that hole a thousand times and consistently birdies it?
 There is simply too much ambiguity and risk in this particular space to justify going into this alone and not getting help before it’s too late.

 Whether you are thinking about deploying Oracle on VMware, or you have been doing it for years; whether you are being audited by Oracle or you are just worried, you will always benefit from the experience of others who have successfully been down this path before.
-Obviously, I believe Palisade Compliance is the best choice for you, much like it was the best choice for Mars when we helped defend them in their audit with Oracle.
-Ultimately, that is your decision.

 Craig Guarente